 - Cover the bowl with a lid and leave it for 30 minutes with the curd marinade.

 - Using Wok or Pan: Take a deep bottom Pan or Wok and pour Fish chunks along with the marinade in the pan and add around 2 Cup of water to the mixture.
-Cover the Pan with a lid and cook in medium flame for around 15 minutes.
-Flip fish pieces in halfway and cook till you get desire consistency of the gravy.
+Cover the pan with a lid and cook on medium flame for around 15 minutes.
+Flip fish pieces in halfway and cook till you get desired consistency of the gravy.

 - Using Microwave: Take a Microwave safe deep bowl and pour Fish chunks along with the marinade in the pan and add around 2 Cup of water to the mixture and Cook in High Temperature for 5 minutes and then in 40% temperature for around 15 minutes.

-Serving Suggestion: Nothing but with some hot steamed rice and may be a Hindi Classic Monsoon Song in background!
+Nothing but with some hot steamed rice and maybe a Hindi Classic Monsoon Song in the background!